gotschmarcel/goserv.it/content/example/routing.md

 {{< /highlight >}}

 This is the minimal code you'll need to get a server up and running.
-Now lets add a simple route for our index page:
+Now lets add a simple route for the index page:

 {{< highlight go >}}
 server.Get("/", IndexHandler)